-We have presented trends of prototyping design and automation with an emphasis on the following two subtopics.
-The first is a brief review of Discrete Event and Hybrid Systems prototyping.
-A simple software environment system was developed for simulating, analyzing, synthesizing, monitoring, and controlling discrete event and hybrid systems.

-The second is a review and the trends on prototyping realtime machine vision system design.
-Specifically, we present an alternative system design to overcome those problems associated with a traditional video-based vision system, which is a physically-accurate image synthesis method as a flexible, practical tool for examining a large number of hardware/software configuration combinations for a wide range of parts.
+We have presented trends of prototyping design and automation with an emphasis on two subtopics.
+The first was a brief review of discrete-event and hybrid systems prototyping.
+A simple software environment system was developed for simulating, analyzing, synthesizing, monitoring, and controlling discrete-event and hybrid systems.
+The second was a review of the trends in prototyping real-time machine vision system design.
+Specifically, we presented an alternative system design to overcome problems associated with a traditional video-based vision systems: a physically accurate image synthesis method as a flexible and practical tool for examining a large number of hardware/software configuration combinations for a wide range of parts.